mmazi/coin-story/README.md

 Bitcoin market order book history.

-A very simple application that logs order book snapshots from popular exchanges every 15 minutes into a relational database.
+A very simple application that logs order book snapshots from popular exchanges every 15 minutes into a relational database, using JPA.

 Uses https://github.com/timmolter/XChange/ to connect to the exchnages in an uniform manner.